3 FREE Cookies & Cream Seeds On Orders Over $150

-Selective Light Training (SLT) involves striking certain areas of a plant with light to manipulate proteins.
-A standard plant will contain over 1,000.
-Blue light is used to control the phot1 and phot2 Phototropin proteins.
-Blue causes cannabis plant cells to not elongate (as much), resulting in a more compact plant when hit with blue.
-Plant cells, such as those found in leaves, may rapidly expand in the absence of blue light.
-The issue is that a minus blue only light source may cause significant stem elongation, and some plants, such as sweet basil, may not grow at all.
-You get the best of both worlds with selective light training in a low-cost mass-production product.
+SLT (selective light training) involves shining light on certain sections of a cannabis plant in order to manipulate light sensitive proteins and their cascade effects via signal transduction pathways.
+A normal plant has over 1,000 light sensitive plant proteins – the phototropin proteins (phot1 and phot2) are most likely regulated by blue light.
+Blue causes cannabis plant cells to not extend (as much), resulting in a more compact plant when touched with blue light.
+Plant cells like those found in leaves may rapidly expand without blue light.
+The problem is that a minus blue only light source can cause significant stem elongation, and some crops, such as sweet basil, might not grow at all.

 How to make SLT work for you